Additional Water Supply for Morrinsville

 What’s happening next?

-The Permanent Water Treatment Plant final design, layout and consents are all expected to be finalised in September 2023.
-Physical works on site will commence September 2023 and is due to be commissioned by mid 2024.
-The Permanent Water Treatment Plant will be able to treat four times the amount of drinking water than the Temporary Water Treatment Plant.
+Physical works for the Permanent Water Treatment Plant commenced November 2023 and is due to be commissioned by mid 2024.
+The Permanent Water Treatment Plant will be able to treat four times the amount of drinking water than the Temporary Water Treatment Plant, and provide a more resilient water supply long term.

 We're also working on a “Water Master Plan”.
 This plan will assess our current infrastructure and water use, and provide recommendations for how we can ensure continued supply of safe, clean drinking water to our growing communities for the next 50 years and allow for adequate funding in our Long Term Plan.